peteroupc/peteroupc.github.io/bernoulli.md

     - Series expansions for continuous functions that equal 0 or 1 at the points 0 and 1.
 These are required for Mendo's algorithm for [**certain power series**](#Certain_Power_Series).
     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
 This is required for another class of power series.
     - Upper and lower bound approximations that converge to a given constant or function.
 These upper and lower bounds must be nonincreasing or nondecreasing, respectively.
+    - For a given function, two sequences of Bernstein polynomials, one of which converges from above to that function, the other from below.
+These sequences must be nonincreasing or nondecreasing, respectively, and be of increasing degree.
+Especially helpful would be an automated procedure to compute such sequences for a large class of factory functions (such as concave and piecewise linear functions such as min(_&lambda;_, 8/10)).
+These are required for the method in (Thomas and Blanchet 2012)<sup>[**(23)**](#Note23)</sup>.
     - Simple [**continued fractions**](#Continued_Fractions) that express useful constants.

     All these expressions should not rely on floating-point arithmetic or the direct use of irrational constants (such as &pi; or sqrt(2)), but may rely on rational arithmetic.
 For example, a series expansion that _directly_ contains the constant &pi; is not desired; however, a series expansion that converges to a fraction of &pi; is.